 Not only will losing weight help you look and feel better, but it can improve your blood sugar levels and, in some cases, you may not even need medication anymore.

 Yet some diets are better than others, and there are some that are especially bad for you if you have type 2 diabetes.
 Don't make these six diet mistakes.

 Read the How Not to Lose Weight With Type 2 Diabetes article > >

-There are four types of diabetic neuropathy: peripheral, autonomic, proximal, and focal.
+You may hear your doctor mention the four types of diabetes-related neuropathy: peripheral, autonomic, proximal, and focal.

 Burning (especially in the evening)

-Diabetic autonomic neuropathy most often affects the digestive system, especially the stomach, blood vessels, urinary system, and sex organs.
-To prevent autonomic neuropathy, keep your blood sugar levels well controlled.
+This type usually affects the digestive system, especially the stomach.
+It can also affect the blood vessels, urinary system, and sex organs.

 Feeling full after small meals